Skip to content

 River Thames Scheme – ten years on

-Sadly, it looks like some of the EA targets have been missed (Note: 2020 – proposed start of construction) and of course RTS Channel One was removed from the project.
+Sadly, it looks like some of the EA targets have been missed (Note: 2020 in the literature – proposed start of construction) and of course RTS Channel One was removed from the project.
+I think we will be lucky if the project if the project commences in 2030.

 I look forward to this project being revived – if only so that somebody somewhere can be held accountable.